-- i) what happened a description of the events or situation; - ii) when it happened dates and times of the events or incidents; - iii) where did it happen; and - iv) who saw it happen the names of any witnesses, if any.
+- 1. What happened a description of the events or situation - 2.
+When it happened dates and times of the events or incidents - 3.
+Where it happened - 4.
+Who saw it happen the names of any witnesses, if any.

-As well, any other documents or materials that may have something to do with the complaint, such as letters, notes, offensive pictures, etc., should be gathered.
-It is important to note that allegations of systemic discrimination may require organizations to gather a safeguard a broad range of documents (e.g., it may be necessary to gather and maintain demographic information related to the organization).
+As well, gather any other documents or materials that may have something to do with the complaint, such as letters, notes, offensive pictures, etc. Note that allegations of systemic discrimination may require organizations to gather a broad range of documents (for example, you may need to gather and maintain demographic information related to the organization).

 Documentation related to the investigation should be collected and preserved.
-This includes witness interviews, notes of meetings, evidence gathered, any investigation report, and documentation related to the outcome of the investigation.
-These documents should be safeguarded at least until the conclusion of any human rights proceedings or of limitation periods related to human rights proceedings.
+This includes witness interviews, notes of meetings, evidence gathered, any investigation report, and documentation on the outcome of the investigation.
+Safeguard these documents at least until the conclusion of any human rights proceedings or of limitation periods related to human rights proceedings.

-Every person who believes he or she has experienced harassment or discrimination, as well as every person who has been notified of a complaint against them, is advised to create and keep written notes about the events at issue, as well as maintaining any relevant written documentation.
+Every person who believes he or she has experienced harassment or discrimination, as well as every person who has been notified of a complaint against them, is advised to create and keep written notes about the events at issue, and to maintain any relevant written documentation.